WebAssembly/design/BinaryEncoding.md

 a subset of the [function index space](Modules.md#function-index-space) (both imports and module-defined).

+Each function may be named at most once.
+Naming a function more than once results in the section being malformed.

+However, names need not be unique.
+The same name may be given for multiple functions.
+This is common for C++ programs where the multiple compilation units that comprise a binary can contain local functions with the same name.

 #### Local names

 The local names subsection assigns `name_map`s to a subset of functions in the